 Your teen may need some guidance to become a homeschool entrepreneur.
 If you still have some time before graduation, help your homeschooler foster their entrepreneurial skills to give them a head start!

 Maybe your high schooler has a general idea of what career they want to pursue.
-An internship (also call work study and apprenticeship) might be the right avenue for your homeschooler to get an up-close look at that career!
+An internship (also called work-study and apprenticeship) might be the right avenue for your homeschooler to get an up-close look at that career!

 Join the Workforce